apache/mxnet/doc/tutorial/smart_device.md

 # Deep Learning in a Single File for Smart Devices

 Deep learning (DL) systems are complex and often have a few of dependencies.
 It is often painful to port a DL library into different platforms, especially for smart devices.
-There is one fun way to solve this problem:  provide a light interface and putting all required codes into ***a single file*** with minimal dependencies.
+There is one fun way to solve this problem:  provide a light interface and ***put all required codes into a single file*** with minimal dependencies.
 In this tutorial we will give details on how to do the amalgamation.
 In addition, we will show a demo to run image object recognition on mobile devices.

 ## Amalgamation: Make the Whole System into a Single File